truenas/documentation/static/includes/AddAdminUserAccount.md

 Select the shell for this admin user from the **Shell** dropdown list.
 We recommend setting shell to **TrueNAS Console** as this provides access to the Console Setup menu and the Linux shell from the SCALE **Shell** screen.

-Select the sudo authorization permissions for the admin user.
+When required, select the sudo authorization permissions to allow the admin user.
-Some applications, such as [Nextcloud]({{< relref "InstallNextCloudMedia.md" >}}), require sudo permissions for the administrator account.
 For administrator accounts generated during the initial installation process, TrueNAS SCALE sets authorization to **Allow all sudo commands**.
+For improved security, deny sudo permissions unless required for specific, recurring administrative tasks or allow sudo permissions only when needed to perform a discrete task and then deny again when finished.
+Do not allow sudo permissions for read-only administrators.

 Alternatively, accept default user sudo permissions and apply permissions to the group (see below).

 Click **Save**.